How are climate change and land-use change impacting the vulnerability and resilience of tropical forests across time and space?

 In 2024, we engaged over 800 people in an effort to scope a NASA decadal Terrestrial Ecology campaign in the tropics.

-If NASA selects PANGEA, they would support a 6-9 year multi-scale campaign aimed at improving our understanding of the tropics by linking ground-based measurements with NASA airborne and satellite observations and modeling capabilities.
+The goal remains to support a 6-9 year multi-scale campaign aimed at improving our understanding of the tropics by linking ground-based measurements with NASA airborne and satellite observations and modeling capabilities.
 Previously funded campaigns include ABoVE, LBA, and BOREAS.
-Our scoping study took place throughout 2024 and resulted in a final White Paper submitted to the NASA Terrestrial Ecology Program.

 The scoping of PANGEA was very much an international community effort.
 It would not have been possible without the contributions of an untold number of individuals.
 We are deeply grateful to all who have contributed their ideas, time, energy, resources, and funding to scope this urgently needed field campaign.
 The PANGEA leadership team is indebted to the people who contributed their ideas and suggestions to the marathon that is scoping a NASA Terrestrial Ecology Field Campaign.